 Find out from a neurologist what causes twitching above the ears and what to do about this.

-Dr. Geraci explains, “Some of the most annoying twitching can be those coming from the face and head.
 Yes, we have muscles on our heads!
 Most commonly, one may experience twitching of the muscles of the eyelids or even above the ears – the temporalis muscles.”

 What causes this twitching (fasciculation) above the ears?

-“Both of these muscles have smaller than normal fibers, and the nerves to these muscles have to traverse ‘wild terrain’ as they course from inside our heads to the muscles on the outer portion of our skulls.
+Dr. Geraci explains, “Both of these muscles have smaller than normal fibers, and the nerves to these muscles have to traverse ‘wild terrain’ as they course from inside our heads to the muscles on the outer portion of our skulls.

 “So, the nerves can get irritated, and then the muscle fiber’s membrane becomes unstable and twitches.”